ericvicenti/leak/README.md

 ## -R --release [type]

-"Release the current branch to remote master and npm"
+"Release the currently-staged branch to remote master and npm, then wipe the branch and old tags"

 ### Release Behavior